Benedikt Maria Leonhard von Werkmeister: Thought and publications

 Werkmeister was a rationalist, though of the noble sort, and lacked profoundness of religious thought and feeling.
 He never penetrated into the spiritual depths of religion, but, on the other hand, he never sought to set aside the authority of Scripture and of the received doctrines of the evangelical faith.
 He had the boldness to attack various Romish teachings and institutions, e.g. the celibacy of priests, the worship of Mary, the indissolubility of marriage, etc. He did not regard his course in this respect as involving him in conflict with the Church, but only with what was impure and spurious that had fastened itself upon her in the progress of ages.
-It would seem, nevertheless, that he carried about with him the idea of a German National Church which should be independent of Rome, but none the less Roman Catholic.
+It would seem, nevertheless, that he carried about with him the idea of a German National Church which should be independent of Rome, but nonetheless Roman Catholic.
 His works of a literary character possess only historical interest at this distance from his time.
 The most important is the Jahresschrift fur Theologie und Kirchenrecht der Katholiken (1806–20, 5 volumes, edited by him), in which he opposes many abuses of the Roman Catholic.
 Church.
 Of his ascetical works, his Neues Gebetbuch fur aufgeklarte katholische Christen (Heilbronn, 1801; 11th ed.
 1818) is especially deserving of mention, as well as his Sermons (1812–15, 3 volumes).
 See Schmidt, Neuer Nekrolog der Deutschen, 1823, 2:578; Herzog, Real-Encyklop. s.v.